When it comes to teen bedroom ideas both you and your teenager are going to love, things can get challenging.

 Whether it’s finding the best mattress for a good night’s sleep, or investing in storage solutions that you know will make clean-up easy, a balance of practical and creative is at the heart of any decorating project.

 Seeking inspiration for you and your teen to reinvent their space?
-Here are some trending styles from 2021 that might be useful as you’re brainstorming ideas:
+Here are some trending styles for 2022 that might be useful as you’re brainstorming ideas:

 If you have a teen girl whose bedroom is going to double as their lounge space, then it’s hard to go wrong with the relaxed, cozy layers of a boho-chic bedroom.